Malik Kafur: Military career

 In 1309, Alauddin sent Kafur on an expedition to the Kakatiya kingdom.
 Kafur's army reached the Kakatiya capital, Warangal, in January 1310, and breached its outer fort after a month-long siege.
 The Kakatiya ruler, Prataparudra, surrendered and agreed to pay tribute.
 Kafur returned to Delhi in June 1310 with a huge amount of wealth obtained from the defeated king.
 The Koh-i-Noor diamond was said to be among the loot.
 Alauddin was very pleased with Kafur, and rewarded him generously.

 In Warangal, Kafur had learned that the southernmost regions of India were also very wealthy.
 He obtained Alauddin's permission to lead an expedition there.
 The expedition set off on 19 October 1310, and reached the extremity of peninsular India.
 On 25 February 1311, Kafur besieged Dwarasamudra, the Hoysala capital, with 10,000 soldiers.
 The Hoysala king, Ballala, surrendered vast wealth as part of a truce negotiation, and agreed to pay an annual tribute to the Delhi Sultanate.
-From Dwarasamudra, Kafur proceeded to the Pandya kingdom, where he raided several places, obtaining much treasure and many elephants and horses.
+From Dwarasamudra, Kafur proceeded to the Pandya kingdom, where he raided several places, obtaining much treasure, elephants and horses.
 Kafur occupied Madurai on 24 April, and reached Delhi in triumph on 18 October 1311.

 At court, Kafur seems to have excited the enmity of a faction led by Mahru, Alauddin's second wife; Khizr Khan, his eldest son by her; and Alp Khan, Mahru's brother, who was also Khizr Khan's father-in-law and the governor of Gujarat.
 In 1313, probably at his own request, Kafur led another expedition to Devagiri, when Ramachandra's successor Singhana (or Shankaradeva) refused to continue the tribute payments.
 Kafur subdued him, and annexed Devagiri to the Delhi Sultanate.
 Kafur remained in Devagiri as governor of the newly annexed territory for two years, until he was urgently summoned to Delhi when Alauddin's health began deteriorating.
 He had administered the territory with sympathy and efficiency.

 As viceroy

 Kafur ultimately rose to the position of Na'ib (viceroy), although the date of his appointment to this position is not known.
 In 1315, when Alauddin fell seriously ill, Kafur was recalled from Devagiri to Delhi.
 Kafur handed over charge of Devagiri to Ayn al-Mulk Multani.

-During Alaudidn's last days, Kafur held the executive power.
+During Alauddin's last days, Kafur held the executive power.
 During this period, Alauddin became very distrustful of his other officers, and started concentrating power in the hands of his family and his slaves.
 He removed several experienced administrators, abolished the office of wazir (prime minister), and even executed the minister Sharaf Qa'ini.
 It appears that Kafur, who considered these officers his rivals and a threat, convinced Alauddin to carry out this purge.
 Alauddin had greater trust in Kafur than other officers because, unlike the other officers, Kafur had no family or followers.
 According to Isami, during the final days of Alauddin's reign, Kafur allowed no one to see the sultan, and became de facto ruler of the Sultanate.